House Republicans to vote on immigration bill

-(CNN)House Republicans are finally scheduled to vote Wednesday on an system-wide immigration overhaul -- a bill that no one expects to pass and serves as just the latest data point in the years-long intraparty war between Republicans on the polarizing issue.
+(CNN)House Republicans abandoned a GOP leadership-backed immigration bill Wednesday, the latest setback in the years-long intraparty war between Republicans on the polarizing issue.

+The bill, which was never expected to pass, failed by an even wider margin than expected -- 121-301 -- and had far less Republican support than a more conservative bill that failed last week.

-With little fanfare and erratic Presidential support, the bill represented House Republicans' most steadfast effort in decades to find a compromise between moderates and conservatives, legislation that provides a path to citizenship for recipients of the Deferred Action for Childhood Arrivals, as well as $25 billion for border security including the President's border wall.
+With little fanfare and erratic presidential support, the bill represented House Republicans' most steadfast effort in decades to find a compromise between moderates and conservatives, legislation that would have provided a path to citizenship for recipients of the Deferred Action for Childhood Arrivals program, as well as $25 billion for border security, including the President's border wall.

-But, the legislation also unearths a long known, yet still jarring, reality for Republicans just months ahead of the midterm elections.
+But, the legislation also unearthed a long known, yet still jarring, reality for Republicans just months ahead of the midterm elections.
 After weeks of discussions, closed-door listening sessions, a short burst of administration lobbying and the blessing of House leaders, rank-and-file members still remain deeply divided about how to address and reform the country's immigration system.

 "There's no unicorn -- nothing that Jim Jordan would vote for that Carlos Curbelo could ever support," said one senior GOP aide, referring to a non-existent bill that could bridge the gap between the conference's most conservative and moderate members.
 "And vice versa."

-Conservatives, afraid of how their base may react and keenly aware the bill is expected to fail anyway, don't see a reason to vote for it even if they agree in large part with many of the bill's provisions.
+Conservatives, afraid of how their base may react, did not see a reason to vote for it even if they agree in large part with many of the bill's provisions.

 "This only works if Trump's behind us," one member said.
 "No use sticking out our necks if the bill's going to fail."